 Be sure the SSL identity and the hostname are the correct ones for the push environment you're testing.
-You can configure your App ID in the iOS Provisioning Portal or the Mac Developer Certificate Utility separately for the sandbox and production environment, and you will be issued a separate identity for each environment.
+You can configure your App ID in Member Center separately for the sandbox and production environment, and you will be issued a separate identity for each environment.

 Using the sandbox SSL identity to try to connect to the production environment will return an error like this:

 CRITICAL | 14:48:40.304061 | Exception creating ssl connection to Apple: [Errno 1] _ssl.c:480: error:14094414:SSL routines:SSL3_READ_BYTES:sslv3 alert certificate revoked

 That message means that one or more of the certificates from the server could not be verified because the issuer (root or intermediate) certificates were not found.

 s_client specifies the trusted root certificates to use to verify the server certificate.
 The trusted root certificate for the push servers is the Entrust CA (2048) root certificate mentioned previously.